-- 3.6.1.
-Managerial, supervisory, or confidential employees are not Covered Employees under the HCSO unless such employees earned under \$88,212 annually (or \$42.41 hourly) in 2014.2 On January 1 each year thereafter, this figure shall increase by an amount corresponding to the prior year's increase, if any, in the Consumer Price Index for urban wage earners and clerical workers for the San Francisco-Oakland-San Jose metropolitan statistical area in California. - 3.6.2.
+3.6.1.
+Managerial, supervisory, or confidential employees are not Covered Employees under the HCSO unless such employees earned under \$88,212 annually (or \$42.41 hourly) in 2014.
+On January 1 each year thereafter, this figure shall increase by an amount corresponding to the prior year's increase, if any, in the Consumer Price Index for urban wage earners and clerical workers for the San Francisco-Oakland-San Jose metropolitan statistical area in California.

+3.6.2.
 The earnings figure represents "the regular rate of pay" as the term is defined in the California Division of Labor Standards Enforcement Manual.
-In that context, the regular rate of pay includes commissions and piece rate wages, but does not include overtime wages, gifts, or discretionary bonuses. - 3.6.3.
-Managerial, supervisory, or confidential employees who earn an annual base salary that is at or above this figure are exempt from the HCSO even if they are not employed for the full year.
+In that context, the regular rate of pay includes commissions and piece rate wages, but does not include overtime wages, gifts, or discretionary bonuses.

-2 The earning figure for managers, supervisors and confidential employees increased through 2017 as follows:
+The earning figure for managers, supervisors and confidential employees increased through 2017 as follows:

-Calendar Year Annual Salary Hourly Salary
+Calendar Year Annual Sa lary Hourly Salary

 2015 \$90,745 \$43.63

 2016 \$92,990 \$44.71

 2017 \$95,101 \$45.72